“Everyone Has A Name”: The Holocaust through Art

+How can art help us comprehend genocide?
 In this workshop, students explore the Holocaust by creating poetry and drawings.
-Through our art we will acknowledge individuals who survived or perished, while restoring their identity and giving form to their lives.
+Through our art we will acknowledge individual experiences.
+While restoring their identity we honor the individuals who survived, perished, and resisted.

 Happening Now: Genocide in Myanmar